chriso23/firebase-database-web-sdk/README.md

 ------------------------------------------------

-The Firebase Database quickstart demonstrates how to connect to the Firebase Realtime Database and to send and retrieve data through a simple social blogging app.
+The Firebase Database quickstart demonstrates how to connect to the Firebase Realtime Database and to send and retrieve data through a web-based social blogging app.

 Get Started
 -----------